RTradeLtd/temporal-api-documentation/source/includes/ipfs/_reverse_proxy.md

 }
 ```

-Pin a file to IPFS by using the IPFS HTTP API reverse proxy endpoint.
+This example demonstrates using the IPFS HTTP API endpoint to pin a file.
+Examples are given in javascript, golang, and using the curl command.